damianhakert/damianhakert.github.io/source/posts/2016-12-08-git-tricks.html.md

 them all, but sometimes you stumble upon an aha! moment that changes your whole workflow.

-In this post, we gathered some Git tips and commands we use at GitLab everyday.
+In this post, we gathered some Git tips and tricks we use at GitLab everyday.
 Hopefully they will add up to your aha! moment.

 <!-- more -->